cako/blog/_posts/2018-03-09-julia-fortran.md

       n, x, y, a)
 {% endhighlight %}

 We will be using now `Cdouble`s and `Cint`s to make it clear that we are interoperable.
 Our `ccall` also looks a bit different: our return is now `Void`, and instead we are passing `a` as the container for our return.
 After running the code above, `a` will become `[10.0]`.
 Note the use of `NaN` in its first declaration: this helps us debug a faulty `ccall`.

 #### Benchmarks

-Now that we know how to call Fortran code from Julia, let's do run some benchmarks.
+Now that we know how to call Fortran code from Julia, let's run some benchmarks.
 These are meant to be merely illustrative, and they are *not* rigorous benchmarks.

 The Fortran functions can be found below.